seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 ## ACT II

-### SCENE I: Athens.
+### SCENE I. Athens.
 A garden, with a prison in the background.

 *Enter Jailer and Wooer.*